denialromeo/danielmoore.us/deep-thoughts.md

 <hr>

-A lot of the world's problems seem to stem from there being too many excess males.
+A lot of the world's problems are caused by there being too many excess males.

 In our age of fossil fuels and artificial intelligence, we really don't need most men around at all.
 Women are intrinsically valuable (in part because they're naturally inclined to take orders rather than try to give them), but I've seen many good things (clubs, companies, countries) ruined because idiot males ran them into the ground to satisfy their egos or to humiliate other men.

 Religions like Islam are actually built on humiliating men.
 "Islam" literally translates to "submission", and policies like polygamy and circumcision are explicitly designed to cut most males out of all wealth and power.
 This is the main reason why Islam expanded the way it did &ndash; war captives were the only way for poor men to find wives.
 It's a religion built on male sexual frustration.

-All future children should be born through in-vitro fertilization, and only women should be born.
-There's probably enough frozen sperm to last for ten lifetimes, so we could get rid of men entirely.
-At most, maybe 10% of births could be male so that there's a leadership class.
+All future children should be born through in-vitro fertilization, and only females should be born.
+There's probably enough frozen sperm to last for ten lifetimes, so we could get rid of men entirely, though maybe 10% of births could be male so that there's a leadership class.

 As with most things, I think China will lead the way on this.
 To deal with their demographic crisis, they'll need to create more children.
 Those children will likely be majority female.
 It'll be great.